RomHartmann/doc_deduplicator/README.md

 It is important to note that the last one are unique duplicate sets.
 The first two are total number of duplicates, which includes the net of duplicates.

+#### Results

+I have not undergone a detailed analysis of the performance of the deduplication beyond a simple "look at it on screen and make sure its not broken".
+I'm fairly sure that a lot more can be squeezed out with simple optimisations, like playing with the threshold value.

+A simple newline delimited json file (`duplicates.json.nl`) in included in this project.

+To get your own results, the program can be run as outlined in the "Implentation" section below.

 #### Scalability

-Given the redis layer we can have multiple machines working in parallel, and once they close their write stream can calculate the duplicates for the docs in their memory.
+Given the redis layer, we can have multiple machines working in parallel, and once they close their write stream can calculate the duplicates for the docs in their system.

 #### Limitations and future improvements